 It could be hard to grasp as we now are so far from the ocean on the southern route across USA, but once White Sands was the bottom of the sea.
-Nowadays, it’s not at all as wet as it once was.
+Nowadays the area is not at all as wet as it once was.
 But the dunes aren’t as soft all the way through as they appear.
 And you can pretty easily climb the dunes as they are rather wet beneath the surface.

 Scenic drives and hiking are fun and popular things to do in White Sands National Park.
 But an even more unique activity is to try some New Mexico sledding.
 The sandy dunes not only resemble snow by their looks, they also behave like snow dunes and are great for sledding.

-The location of White Sands has contributed to the fact that it doesn’t get too much attention, and that people still don’t go even when it does get some headlines.
-But for a southern states road trip like this it’s without a doubt the perfect place to stop at.
-And what’s more fun to see than something that’s a bit off the beaten track?
+The location of White Sands has contributed to the fact that it doesn’t get too much attention, and that people still don’t go even when the park does get some headlines.
+But for a southern states road trip like this one White Sands National Park is the perfect place to stop at.
+The dunes are incredible and what’s more fun than to see something that’s off the beaten track?

-D. Carlsbad Caverns, New Mexico – A chilly underground stop on the San Diego to Miami itinerary
+D. Carlsbad Caverns NP, New Mexico – A chilly underground stop on the San Diego to Miami itinerary

 When you think of New Mexico it’s easy to think that it’s warm and sunny.
 Well, Carlsbad Caverns is definitely not warm or sunny.
 It’s time to go underground at Carlsbad Caverns on the southern route across USA from San Diego to Florida.

-It’s called the Big Room but to just call it a big room is an understatement.
+It’s called the Big Room but to just call it a big room is a hefty understatement.
 The limestone chamber is bigger than six football fields with its 4000 feet (1 220 m) length, 625 feet (191 m) width and 255 feet (78 m) height.
-And its beautiful rock formations and sculptures make the cave breathtaking and a great place to visit on the San Diego to Miami itinerary.
+And the beautiful rock formations and sculptures take your breath away.

 The most exciting way to enter the Big Room is to take the Natural Entrance Trail.
 It takes you 750 feet (229 m) down into the depths of the earth.
 In the Big Room you can wander around yourself and try to take in the immense cave.